Taiizor/Sucrose/PRIVACY_POLICY.md

 Toplanan bilgiler, aşağıdaki amaçlar için kullanılabilir:

 - Providing and improving the App's functionality
-- Customizing and sharing themes
+- Customizing and sharing of wallpapers
 - Troubleshooting and customer support
 - Enhancing user experience
 - Personalizing content and advertisements